 What Types of Shoulder Impingement are There?

 Impingement syndrome is the most common overuse shoulder problem we see in our clinic.
-It is generally broken down into two basic categories: “Primary” and “Secondary” impingement.
+It is generally broken down into two basic categories: primary impingement syndrome and secondary impingement syndrome.

 What Does Shoulder Impingement Feel Like?